gattis/MIDIDrumToRytmSysex/README.md

 Usage:
   > python midi_to_raw.py example.mid

+  [produces example.mid.raw which libanalogrytm can convert to .syx]

   > ./raw_to_syx example.mid.raw

   [produces example.mid.raw.syx which you can upload to the Analog Rytm using C6]